 A man projects that relationship outwards in moodiness, or in wildly idealized visions of actual women, who, he feels, can save or destroy him.
 “We look for the wonderful woman to be our salvation,” writes James Hillman.
 But this longing for the unattainable “…constellates the other side, betrayal and destruction.”

-In the next part, I will consider some other mythic images that deal with this theme.
+In Part Four, I will consider some other mythic images that deal with this theme.